rehabstudio/devdocs/source/security.rst

 - Have all frameworks, third party libraries and APIs been approved?
     - Licensing
     - Maintenance & support
+    - Ensure the latest stable versions are used
+    - Where applicable, state specific versions when using package management to avoid any issues caused by automatic package updates

 ***********************
 Security Scanning Tools